-Notably, given black-box access to an initial predictor (hypothesis) and a relatively small ``validation set'' of labeled samples, ~\cite{kim2019multiaccuracy} proposed a boosting algorithm that was able to audit the initial predictor~(hypothesis) to assess whether it satisfies the notion of subgroup fairness, namely multicalibration.
-If not, the algorithm iteratively updates the predictor until the multicalibration condition is fulfilled.
-The resulting multicalibrated predictor can exhibit provable improvement in group-wise fairness.
-Furthermore,~\cite{Kim22} made a connection between multicalibration and target-independent learning through the concept named ``universal adaptability'', demonstrating that, under appropriate conditions, learning a multicalibrated predictor on source data will yield efficient estimation of statistics on unseen target distributions.
-One privilege of the multicalibration boosting algorithm is that it makes no assumption about how the initial predictor is trained, regardless of whether it is faithfully good or adversarially chosen.
-This feature is particularly advantageous in practical scenarios where model clients may want to improve resulting predictions across the populations, even when they are not privy to the inner workings of the prediction system.
+Notably, given black-box access to an initial predictor (hypothesis) and a relatively small labeled validation set, \cite{kim2019multiaccuracy} proposed a boosting algorithm that audits the initial predictor to assess whether it satisfies subgroup fairness, specifically multicalibration.
+If the predictor fails to meet the multicalibration criterion, the algorithm iteratively updates it until the condition is satisfied.
+The resulting multicalibrated predictor offers provable improvements in group-wise fairness.
+Further, \cite{Kim22} established a connection between multicalibration and target-independent learning through the concept of universal adaptability.
+They demonstrated that, under appropriate conditions, training a multicalibrated predictor on source data enables efficient estimation of statistics on unseen target distributions, thereby facilitating robust adaptation to new domains.

-~\cite{deng2023happymap} proposed $s$-Happy multicalibration as a generalization of multicalibration, unifying many fairness notions and target-independent learning approaches.
-Their framework yields many applications, including the notion of uncertainty quantification fairness, conformal prediction under covariate shift, and missing data analysis.
-To get a better understanding of the development of multicalibration, we refer the readers to the excellent notes by~\cite{roth2022uncertain} and the references contained therein for a comprehensive introduction.
-For completeness, we also remark some related but different lines of work regarding calibration in survival analysis such as~\cite{ goldstein2020x, kamran2021estimating}.
+A key advantage of the multicalibration boosting algorithm is that it operates independently of how the initial predictor was trained, whether it is well-constructed or adversarially chosen.
+This property is particularly valuable in practical settings where users may seek to improve predictions across diverse populations without having access to the underlying training methodology of the prediction system.
+For a deeper understanding of the development of multicalibration, we refer readers to the unpublished comprehensive notes by Aaron Roth and the references therein.
+Additionally, for completeness, we highlight related but distinct lines of research on calibration in survival analysis, such as \cite{goldstein2020x, kamran2021estimating}.